Transaction fee accounting API reference

 |---|---|---|---|

-mintFeeBps | Integer | Yes | Recorded mint-fee accrual rate. |
+mintFeeBps | Integer | Yes | Mint-fee accrual rate, in basis points. |

-burnFeeBps | Integer | Yes | Recorded burn-fee accrual rate. |
+burnFeeBps | Integer | Yes | Burn-fee accrual rate, in basis points. |

-transferFeeBps | Integer | Yes | Recorded transfer-fee accrual rate. |
+transferFeeBps | Integer | Yes | Transfer-fee accrual rate, in basis points. |

-recipient | Ethereum address | Yes | Recipient identity recorded on accrual entries.
-Not transferred to automatically. |
+recipient | Ethereum address | Yes | Address stored on each accrual entry.
+The platform does not transfer automatically. |

 Reading accrual and reconciliation state